Canyoneering near Zion

 What Is Canyoneering?

 Great question!
 We get asked this all the time.
 Many people have never heard of the sport, canyoneering, let alone have done it.
+Canyoneering involves descending a canyon, which is a deep ravine between cliffs often carved from the landscape by a river, and can include both dry and water-filled canyons.
 Let us tell you, it is an incredibly fun adventure you will never forget!
-Canyoneering simply put is a multi-sport adventure where you explore a canyon or slot canyon.
+Utah Canyoneering simply put is a multi-sport adventure where you explore a canyon or slot canyon.

 explore slot canyons in Greater Zion